 The MS in PSC program can be completed in 16-months.
 Students enrolled in the program are considered full-time.
 Once enrolled, students are expected to be fully engaged in their studies.

 As a student in the MS in PSC program, you will learn from leaders in the field of pharmaceutical sciences.
 Faculty at the University of Maryland School of Pharmacy are nationally and internationally recognized experts in the advancement of basic, translational, and clinical research across the spectrum of drug discovery and development.
-In addition, the Universities at Shady Grove – the campus on which the program is housed – is conveniently located to both the I-270 biotechnology corridor and federal facilities such as the National Institutes of Health and the U.S. Food and Drug Administration, as well as the School of Pharmacy’s Baltimore campus, offering students a plethora of options from which they can choose to complete the program’s one-of-a-kind research experience.
+In addition, both the Baltimore and Shady Grove campuses are conveniently located near premier academic institutions, federal facilities, and pharmaceutical and biotechnology companies, offering students a plethora of options from which they can choose to complete the program’s one-of-a-kind research experience.
 This unique research experience, which is currently not available through other pharmaceutical sciences master’s programs, allows students to gain hands-on experience in the lab, while working alongside prominent researchers who are widely recognized for their contributions to their fields.

 Yes, credits earned by graduate students in the MS in PSC program can be transferred if a student later applies and is accepted into the PhD in PSC program at the School of Pharmacy.